ABOUT MASTERCARD FOUNDATION

 The EleV team oversees current and emerging partnerships related to Indigenous education.
 Consistent with our overall vision and Youth Africa Works strategy, we will share learnings and opportunities to connect across the work of the Foundation.
 While operating in distinct contexts, the centrality of youth voice and vision, affirmation of culture and identity, and priority to enhance community capacity for self-determination are common threads upon which our work is strengthened and reinforced.

-If you are an experienced Team Assistant professional looking to increase your impact, read on!
+If you are an experienced agriculture professional looking to increase your impact, read on!

 WAYS YOU CAN CONTRIBUTE

 - Provide support in the development and implementation of programs, including co-creation of programs and due diligence of potential partners and projects.